pedestriantactics/cybertruck-simulator/_notes.md

 - Achievements page

 Ideas
+- Boombox with Pedestrian Tactics music
+- House with muffled PT music
 - Title screen
 - Invisible achievements that pop up when you get them
 	- Doge coins to collect